hephaestus-compiler-project/thalia-popl-eval/README.md

 is the classpath of the guava library.
 This classpath contains the location of all JAR files required to invoke guava.
-Classpath is automatically constructed via `mvn`.
+Classpath is automatically constructed via the `mvn dependency:build-classpath` command.
 In turn,
 `thalia` passes the value of the option `--library-path` to the compiler.